Apr 28, 2018

 Five Common Diseases spread by Ticks (that effect you and your pet)

 These diseases are the more commonly found diseases carried by ticks that you may encounter.
 Unfortunately, many of the symptoms can be vague.
-Some diseases that have remarkable tell-tale signs like the bullseye rash associated with Lyme disease doesn’t always occur.
+Some diseases have remarkable tell-tale signs, like the bullseye rash associated with Lyme disease, but don’t always occur.
 If you or your pet have recently had a tick encounter AND you have these symptoms it may be worth your while to investigate with your doctor or veterinarian.

 Ticks are second only to mosquitoes world-wide, in their ability to carry and spread disease.
 Being informed about how to avoid ticks, remove them promptly and safely, and what to watch for after a tick encounter is one of the best defenses.
 We hope this provides you with the tools to defend yourself, your family and your pets against ticks.